Academic Probation (AP)

 - Their cumulative GPA is below 3.0.

-- They accumulate a combination of more than eight units of Incomplete (I), Unsatisfactory (U), and/or F grades.
+- They accumulate a combination of nine or more units of Incomplete (I), Unsatisfactory (U), and/or F grades.

 Academic Probation Process